sarenji/solid/README.md

 That's it.
 No, really.

-A bit more contrived example can be found [here](https://github.com/sarenji/solid/blob/master/examples/hello_world.coffee), where you can see everything you can do in solid currently.
+A bit more contrived example can be found [here](https://github.com/sarenji/solid/blob/master/examples/simple.coffee), where you can see some of what you can do in solid currently.

 ## Running tests